 Pre-Processing: Meshing and Setting Up the Problem

 Once the model is created, it needs to be discretized into elements.
 In other words, the geometry is divided into smaller parts, ensuring that the resulting PDEs are satisfied locally in each of the resulting small elements.
 For further tips related to meshing for structural problems, take a look at the blog article “How to Mesh Your CAD Model for Structural Analysis”.
-Similarly, the mesh generation can be found in this post: “Cloud-Based Mesh Generation”.
+Similarly, the mesh generation can be found in the meshing documentation pages.

 Once the model has been discretized, the parameters need to be provided.
 The model parameters include defining the relevant materials, constraints like contacts or rigid bodies, and assigning appropriate boundary conditions such as displacement and/or force boundary conditions.